g-pechorin/pure-gen/fud14.pure-gen.sbt/REFERENCE.md

 While implemented in Scala, the components still need `.purs` and `.js` source code to integrate correctly with the `Agent.purs`.
 To assist in consistency and maintenance a code generator and IDL were developed and used to generate `.purs` and `.js` files and corresponding `.scala` sources with `trait` abstractions.

-> clarify this - we're detai.ing the idl
+> clarify this - we're detailing the idl

 > explain foriegn saignal fuynction